-Drinking 8 glasses of water a day in order to stay properly hydrated is (hopefully) not news for most of us.
-But, did you know that there are specific times throughout the day when drinking water can actually boost your overall health and cognitive functioning?
-If you’re like me, you’re probably saying to yourself, ‘water’s water, I need it no matter what time of day’, and while this is by all means still true, research shows that you can actually absorb more of water’s health benefits and improve your internal processes by drinking it at optimal times throughout the day.
+Drinking eight glasses of water a day in order to stay properly hydrated is (hopefully) not news to most of us.
+But, did you know there are actually specific points during the day that are the best time to drink water?
+In fact, drinking water at those times can even boost your overall health and cognitive functioning.
+If you’re like me, you’re probably thinking to yourself, “Water is water, I need it no matter the time of day!”
+While this is technically true, research shows that you can actually absorb more of water’s health benefits and improve your internal processes by drinking it at optimal times throughout the day.

 DO: Drink Right When You Wake Up

 Pro Tip: For best results, try not to eat anything until 30-40 minutes after drinking, as this is the time the body takes to steam-clean, hydrate, and energize the cells with new oxygen.

 DO: Drink Before You Eat

 Drink a glass of water 30 minutes before any main meal of the day, it will help with digestion and keep your caloric intake in check.
 Not only does the water prepare your intestines for the food coming down the pike, but it also prevents you from over-eating, since the water lines your stomach and makes you feel fuller faster.
 Zero-cal appetizer?
 We’ll take two.

 According to Ilana Muhlstein, MS, RDN, who is part of the executive leadership team for the American Heart Association and leads the Bruin Health Improvement Program at UCLA, consuming water before a meal can create a sense of fullness and reduce your appetite.
 She tells The Thirty, “When you take something heavy, like 16 ounces of water, it really adds this weight and heaviness in your stomach, and it completely quiets that sense of urgency because you’re satisfying that hunger hormone.
 It leads to this sense of calmness and fullness.”